concordion/cubano/cubano-webdriver-manager/src/main/docs/overview.md

 ##### webdriver.browserProvider

-The fully qualified name of the browser provider class, if the package is not included then the supplied value will be prefixed with "org.concordion.cubano.driver.web.provider."
+The fully qualified name of the browser provider class
+* If the package is not included then the supplied value will be prefixed with "org.concordion.cubano.driver.web.provider."
 * This may be overridden by setting the system property browserProvider
-* Will fail if not supplied
+* Will default to FirefoxBrowserProvider if not supplied

 ##### webdriver.resartBrowserTestCount